seraphinatarrant/plan-write-revise/README.md

 # Plan-Write-Revise

-This repository contains code for the Plan, Write, Revise paper (link and citation information soon).
+This repository contains code for the [Plan, Write, Revise](https://arxiv.org/abs/1904.02357) paper.
 Please cite the work if you use it.
+`@inproceedings{GoldfarbTarrant2019PlanWA,
+  title={Plan, Write, and Revise: an Interactive System for Open-Domain Story Generation}, author={Seraphina Goldfarb-Tarrant and Haining Feng and Nanyun Peng}, year={2019}
+}`

 A working version of this same code and demo can be found at [here](http://cwc-story.isi.edu/) as used in the paper.

+If you have comments/complaints/ideas, please feel free to send me an [email](mailto:serif@uw.edu) or open an issue.

 ## Steps to setup